A SHARED JERUSALEM: A VISION Foundry Methodist Church Washington, DC

 24 February 2008

 Some years ago, at the beginning of a Confirmation class, one of the students approached me and said, with a tone of finality, “Pastor, I won’t be coming to every other Confirmation class.
 I have a Scout meeting.”
 My quick reply was, “No, Sean, what you will do is come to me outside of class and let me know you have a conflict.
 Then the two of us will sit together and work out a solution.”
 Needless to say, Sean was not happy the rest of the evening.
 The next morning I received a telephone call from Sean’s father.
 He related Sean’s assertion that I had said he couldn’t go to Scout meetings.
 Then he asked if that is what happened.
 I gave him my version.
 With no hesitation, Norm replied, “Thank you very much, Pastor.”
 Two weeks later, at the beginning of the next class, Sean walked up to me and said, “Pastor, I have a conflict with my Scout meeting.
 Can we talk together and work out a solution.”
 Without a trace of a smile, I answered, “Sure.
 We can do that.”
 And we did.
-Norm’s superb parenting still sticks in my mind as a great example of the absolute NEED to hear both [or all] sides of a story.
+Norm’s superb parenting still sticks in my mind as a great example of the absolute NEED to hear both

 The greatest tool or resource a person, a people, a nation can possess is the means to control the story: that is, to control the way a context is built into which “facts” are placed.
 The story of Jerusalem—and for that matter, all of Historic Palestine, is one of the best examples the world has ever known.
 Today I hope to turn the story ever so slightly in a different direction.